Inverses of Product Kernels and Flag Kernels on Graded Lie Groups: Abstract

-\subsection{Abstract}
+\section{Abstract}

-Let $T (f) = f*K$, where $K$ is a product kernel or a flag kernel on a graded Lie group $G$.
+Let $T (f) = f*K$, where $K$ is a product kernel or a flag kernel on a direct product of graded Lie groups $G = G_1 \times \cdots \times G_{\nu}$.
 Suppose $T$ is invertible on $L^2(G)$.
-We prove that its inverse is given by $T^{-1}(g) = g*L$, where $L$ is a product kernel or a flag kernel accordingly.
+We prove that its inverse is given by $T^{-1}(g) = g*L$, where $L$ is a product kernel or a flag kernel accordingly, thus extending a single-parameter inversion theorem by Christ and Geller.